xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \note { text } {#cmdnote}

-<p>Starts a paragraph where a note can be entered.
+Starts a paragraph where a note can be entered.
 The paragraph will be indented.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\note</span> commands will be joined into a single paragraph.
 Each note description will start on a new line.
 Alternatively, one <span class="doxyComputerOutput">\note</span> command may mention several notes.
 The <span class="doxyComputerOutput">\note</span> command ends when a blank line or some other sectioning command is encountered.
-See section <a href="#cmdpar">\par</a> for an example.</p>
+See section <a href="#cmdpar">\par</a> for an example.

 <hr/>

-## \par &#91;(paragraph title)&#93; { paragraph } {#cmdpar}
+## \par \[(paragraph title)\] { paragraph } {#cmdpar}

-<p>If a paragraph title is given this command starts a paragraph with a user defined heading.
+If a paragraph title is given this command starts a paragraph with a user defined heading.
 The heading extends until the end of the line.
-The paragraph following the command will be indented.</p>
+The paragraph following the command will be indented.

-<p>If no paragraph title is given this command will start a new paragraph.
-This will also work inside other paragraph commands (like <a href="#cmdparam">\param</a> or <a href="#cmdwarning">\warning</a>) without ending that command.</p>
+If no paragraph title is given this command will start a new paragraph.
+This will also work inside other paragraph commands (like <a href="#cmdparam">\param</a> or <a href="#cmdwarning">\warning</a>) without ending that command.

-<p>The text of the paragraph has no special internal structure.
+The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
-The <span class="doxyComputerOutput">\par</span> command ends when a blank line or some other sectioning command is encountered.</p>
+The <span class="doxyComputerOutput">\par</span> command ends when a blank line or some other sectioning command is encountered.

 <dl class="doxySectionUser">
 <dt>Example:</dt>